SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 ##### classifier

 A classifier is a morpheme or lexeme that co-occurs with another element based on that element being part of a certain semantic class.
-A measure word is a classifier that appears with a numeral.
+»⟮A measure word⟯« is ⟮＿a classifier＿⟯ ⟮of ＿a numeral＿⟯.
-^perhaps there are no other classifiers than measure words, in which case they would be synonymous A numeral quantifier is the combination of a numeral and a measure word.
+^perhaps there are no other classifiers than measure words, in which case they would be synonymous »⟮A numeral quantifier⟯« is ⟮the combination of⟯ ⟮＿a numeral＿⟯ and ⟮c_;＿a measure word＿⟯.

 ###### in languages

-in indo-european languages, measure words are uncommon.
+in indo-european languages, measure words are ⟮uncommon⟯.
 An example for an english measure word is piece of x, e.g. three pieces of paper.
-In east asian languages, measure words are often required.
+In east asian languages, measure words are ⟮often required⟯.

 ##### kinds of numerals